LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Cap the Well.md

 ---

 This spell wards a source of Essence, making it difficult for spirits to feed from it — but not harder to sense.\
-Any attempt by a spirit to feed on the Essence (or a mage, werewolf, or other being to siphon the Essence) provokes a Clash of Wills.
+Any attempt by a spirit to feed on the Essence (or a mage, werewolf, or other being to siphon the Essence) provokes a [[Clash of Wills]].